hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05f-HTMLForms.md

 [Here is an online example at JSBin](https://jsbin.com/hebiju/edit?html,output), or try it below in your browser:  ([Local Example - progress](src/5.6.4-example1.html))

-<div class="exampleHTML">This example uses some JavaScript to simulate a download progress by changing in real time the <span style="font-family: 'courier new', courier;">value</span> attribute.
+<div>This example uses some JavaScript to simulate a download progress by changing in real time the <span style="font-family: 'courier new', courier;">value attribute.
 <p>The progress below is defined like this:</p>
 <pre>&lt;progress id=pr value=100 max=1000&gt;</pre>
 <p>Download progress: <progress id="pr" value="331" max="1000" min="0"></progress></p>